Give generously this holiday season

 Total charitable giving in the United States in 2020 grew by 5.1% over 2019 to a record $471 billion, according to Giving USA, which is the longest-running report on sources and uses of charitable giving in America.
 This includes an increase of almost 16% in public-society benefit and an almost 10% increase in human services, which are the dollars that support food shelves and emergency shelters.

-Among the lessons we have learned during the pandemic is that the only thing that is certain is uncertainty.
+Among the lessons we learned during the pandemic is that the only certain thing is uncertainty.
 But we can’t leave assistance to needy families to chance.

-Now is the time to turn the helplessness we have felt during the past 17 months of the pandemic into positive action that can make a difference in many peoples’ lives.
-Giving generously to our many nonprofit organizations and holiday charity drives is a way we all can help.

 In Minnesota, an excellent — and fun — way to contribute to charities aiding needy families was the Nov.
 18 Give to the Max Day, a 24-hour online give-a-thon hosted by GiveMN at GiveMN.org.
 If you missed it, GiveMN is more than the one-day giving event.
 Potential donors can give to nonprofits, charities and schools year-round on the organization’s website.
 During the first 10 years of GiveMN, more than 700,000 donors gave nearly $300 million to 13,000 nonprofits and schools through the website.

-We’ll hear of many other opportunities to donate cash or items this holiday season – from the traditional Toys for Tots and Salvation Army’s red kettles – to smaller organizations that specifically serve your community, such as your local food shelf.
+We’ll hear of many other opportunities to donate cash or items this holiday season – from the traditional Toys for Tots and Salvation Army’s red kettles – to smaller organizations that specifically serve your community, such as Valley Outreach.

 The success of these charities is entirely due to the generosity of Minnesotans.
 The ongoing struggles of families due to the pandemic should be a catalyst to making this year’s holiday giving season the most successful yet.